IES POSTDOCTORAL OPPORTUNITIES AT ALRC

 - Writing

-Many projects will include an intersection of these areas, allowing our fellows to build expertise in multiple domains concurrently.
+Many of our projects include an intersection of these areas, allowing our fellows to build expertise in multiple domains concurrently.
 Fellows may also merge their existing interests with one of the above domains.

 Our fellows will develop